 A first step in paying off debt is to stop using it.
 Put your credit cards on ice for the next few months and don’t buy anything unless you have the cash to pay for it.

 If your credit card debt is of the high interest variety – more than 15 percent – you might consider taking out a personal loan to consolidate it and lower your interest costs.
-If you have good credit, you may be able to qualify for an unsecured loan through an online lender with rates as low as 5 percent.
+If you have good credit, you may be able to qualify for an unsecured loan through an online lender with lower rates.

 If you are going to take this route, you still need to pay it off as quickly as possible.
 The advantage you’re looking for with a personal loan is lower interest costs which will allow you to pay down your principal more quickly.